dataduke/epages-docs/_posts/2016/2016-02-02-automate-test-result-evaluation.md

 After the tests have been run, the JSON logs should have been created inside every single Jenkins job.
 As of now the tricky implementation of this project starts.
 We have decided to split the implementation in 5 parts and the next sections will explain each one step-by-step.

-### Part 1 - Define the test object and extend the test suite reporter
+### Part 1 - Define the Test Object and Extend the Test Suite Reporter

 Our initial task consisted of the definition of the desired target format for the individual test objects, which would later be stored in Elasticsearch as [JSON](http://www.json.org/) documents.
 We determined to create a single object for each test case and represent it as a simple JSON object (without nested fields, like arrays) as this could be easier displayed by several client interfaces of Elasticsearch later on.